aslan011/odin-project/websiteMocks/README.md

 ## Description

-Been having alot of fun (and pain) improving my CSS skills
+Been having alot of fun (and pain) improving my CSS skills by mocking other well known websites

 ## Learned